Trogon: Evolution and taxonomy

 The position of the trogons within the class Aves has been a long-standing mystery.
 A variety of relations have been suggested, including the parrots, cuckoos, toucans, jacamars and puffbirds, rollers, owls and nightjars.
 More recent morphological and molecular evidence has suggested a relationship with the Coliiformes.
 The unique arrangement of the toes on the foot (see morphology and flight) has led many to consider the trogons to have no close relatives; this would place them in their own order, possibly with the similarly atypical mousebirds as their closest relatives.

-The earliest formally described fossil specimen is a cranium from the Fur Formation Lower Eocene in Denmark (54 mya).
-Other trogoniform fossils have been found in the Messel pit deposits from the mid-Eocene in Germany (49 mya), and in Oligocene and Miocene deposits from Switzerland and France respectively.
+The earliest formally described remains of trogoniforms come from Fur Formation Lower Eocene in Denmark (54 mya), including a cranium assigned to Septentrogon, as well as the genus Daniatrogon known from a complete skeleton, which had a relatively narrow beak and lacks the reversed second toe characteristic of living trogons and other fossil trogons, as well as the London Clay at Walton-on-the-Naze, England (Eotrogon and ?Masillatrogon incertus) dating to around 54-56 mya.
+Other trogoniform fossils, assigned to the genus Masillatrogon, have been found in the Messel pit deposits from the mid-Eocene in Germany (49 mya), and in Oligocene and Miocene deposits from Switzerland and France respectively.
 The oldest New World fossil of a trogon is from the comparatively recent Pleistocene (less than 2.588 mya).